al-caveman/cavemancms/content_raw/predictsimulator/article.md

 $$

 There you go!
-By analyzing our universe, and child simulations of other existences in our universe that we made, we answered questions about the parent existence that is simulating us (if we are being simulated)!
+By analyzing our universe, and child simulations of other existences in our universe that we made, we might be able to answer questions about the parent existence that is simulating us (if we are being simulated)!